 - Scheduling your fall garden cleanup.
 We’ll start preparing the landscape for winter once most of the leaves come down in November.

-Other Tasks in the Organic Garden in October
+October in the Organic Garden

 - Harvest your fall produce, including Brussels sprouts, pumpkins, winter squash, and the last of tomatoes.